-- 1. Controlled substances and legend drugs dispensed to residents, that are expired or unused because the medication is discontinued or because the resident dies, shall be destroyed within 30 days.
-Unused legend drugs that are not expired may be donated to a charitable clinic pursuant to Alabama Administrative Code, Chapter 420-11-11.
-Under no circumstances should expired, discontinued, or unused medications be stored or housed in the facility beyond 30 days. - 2.
-Medications of residents who are discharged or transferred to another facility shall be returned to the residents.
+(a) Controlled substances and legend drugs dispensed to residents, that are expired or unused because the medication is discontinued or because the resident dies, shall be destroyed within 30 days.
+Unused legend drugs that are not expired may be donated to a charitable clinic pursuant to Alabama Administrative Code Chapter 420-11-11, et. seq.
+Under no circumstances shall expired, discontinued, or unused medications be stored or housed in the facility beyond 30 days.

+(b) Medications of residents who are discharged or transferred to another facility shall be returned to the residents.
 The responsible party will sign a statement that these medications have been received.
-The statement shall list the pharmacy, prescription number, date, resident's name and strength of the medication, and the amount.
-This statement shall be maintained in a file for at least three years. - 3.
-When medications are destroyed on the premises of the assisted living facility, a record shall be made and retained for at least 3 years.
-This record shall include: the name of the assisted living facility, the method of disposal, the pharmacy, the prescription number, the name of the resident, the name, strength, and dosage of the medication, and the amount and the reason for the disposal.
+The statement shall list the pharmacy, prescription number, date, resident's name, and strength of the medication and the amount.
+This statement shall be maintained in a file for at least three years.

+(c) When medications are destroyed on the premises of the specialty care assisted living facility, a record shall be made and retained for at least three years.
+This record shall include: the name of the specialty care assisted living facility, the method of disposal, the pharmacy, the prescription number, the name of the resident, the name, strength, and dosage of the medication, and the amount and the reason for the disposal.
 This record shall be signed and dated by the individual performing the destruction and by at least one witness.

-(9) Oxygen Therapy.
+(7) Oxygen Therapy.

-- (a) A resident of an assisted living facility that requires oxygen therapy shall self-manage his or her own oxygen therapy or self-administer his or her own oxygen therapy with assistance of facility staff.
-A resident that cannot safely self-manage or self-administer his or her own oxygen therapy with assistance shall have oxygen administered only by a physician, RN, or LPN.
-A resident that cannot direct his or her administration of oxygen and cannot be taught to direct his or her administration of oxygen shall be appropriately discharged. - (b) Oxygen use including date, time, rate, and proper function of the equipment shall be documented on the medication administration or medication assistance record at least once per shift unless oxygen therapy is selfmanaged by the resident. - (c) If a resident receives oxygen therapy in a facility: - 1.
-All oxygen equipment, such as tubing, masks, and nasal cannula shall be maintained in a safe and sanitary condition. - 2.
-All oxygen tanks shall be safely maintained and stored. - 3.
-The facility shall require safe use of oxygen therapy.
-No smoking and appropriate precautionary signs shall be posted. - 4.
-The facility shall ensure that each resident using oxygen therapy maintains an adequate supply of oxygen.
+(a) A resident of a specialty care assisted living facility that requires oxygen therapy shall have oxygen administered only by a physician, RN, or LPN.

+(b) Oxygen use including date, time, rate, and proper function of the equipment shall be documented on the medication administration or medication assistance record at least once per shift.

+1. If a resident receives oxygen therapy in a

+facility:

+2. All oxygen equipment, such as tubing, masks, and nasal cannula shall be maintained in a safe and sanitary condition.

+3. All oxygen tanks shall be safely maintained and stored.

+4. The facility shall require safe use of oxygen therapy.
+No smoking and appropriate precautionary signs shall be posted.

+5. The facility shall ensure that each resident using oxygen therapy maintains an adequate supply of oxygen.

-Refer to National Fire Protection Association(NFPA) 99 for oxygen storage requirements.
+Refer to National Fire Protection Association (NFPA) 99 for Oxygen Storage Requirements.

-(10) Storage of Medical Supplies.
+(8) Storage of Medical Supplies.

 (a) First Aid Supplies.
-First aid supplies shall be maintained in a place readily accessible to persons providing personal care and services in the assisted living facility.
-These supplies shall be inspected at least annually to ensure their usability.
+First aid supplies shall be maintained in a place readily accessible to persons providing personal care and services in the specialty care assisted living facility.
+These supplies will be inspected at least annually to ensure their usability.

-(11) Admission and Retention of Residents.

-Residents admitted to and retained in assisted living facilities must meet all eligibility and continued stay requirements specified in these rules.
+(9) Admission and Retention of Residents.
+Residents admitted to and retained in specialty care assisted living facilities must meet all eligibility and continued stay requirements specified in these rules.

-(a) Admission
+(a) Admission.

+1. A specialty care assisted living facility shall not admit any individual who:

+(i) Is receiving or requires skilled nursing care.

+(ii) Has a wound that requires care beyond basic first aid.

+(iii) Has unmanageable behaviors or behaviors that may be dangerous to themselves or others.

+(iv) Has a PSMS score greater than 23 or a score of five in feeding, dressing, grooming, bathing, or a score of four or five in physical ambulation.

-- 1. An assisted living facility shall not admit any individual who: - (i) Is receiving or requires skilled nursing care. - (ii) Has a wound that requires care beyond basic first aid. - (iii) Lacks the ability to make decisions related to personal safety. - (iv) Cannot direct his or her care. - (v) Has behaviors that may be dangerous to themselves or others. - (vi) Cannot safely self-manage medications or self-administer medications with assistance. - (vii) Is receiving or in need of hospice services. - (viii) Cannot safely reside in the facility unless his or her egress from the facility is restricted. - (ix) Is diagnosed with acute infectious pulmonary disease, such as influenza, or active tuberculosis, or with other diseases capable of transmission to other individuals through normal person-to-person contact.
+Is receiving or in need of hospice (v) services.

+Is diagnosed with an active acute (vi) infectious pulmonary disease, such as influenza or active tuberculosis, or with other diseases capable of transmission to other individuals through normal personto-person contact.

-(b) Retention
+(b) Retention.